 - Our ultimate guide to planning a North Coast 500 trip

-- Jess’s incredibly detailed guide to where to stay on the North Coast 500 which has accommodation options for every part of the route and is a must read resource if you’re planning a trip!
-We also have a detailed guide to the best B&B’s on the North Coast 500
+- Jess’s detailed guide to where to stay on the North Coast 500, with accommodation options for every part of the route.
+We also have a guide to the best B&B’s on the North Coast 500

-- I’ve also put together a detailed guide to all the highlights of the North Coast 500, to ensure you don’t miss anything on the route!
+- A detailed guide to all the highlights of the North Coast 500

-- We have a guide to whisky distilleries on the North Coast 500 if you’re interested in visiting distilleries along the route.
+- A guide to whisky distilleries on the North Coast 500

-- The North Coast 500 has a lot of single track roads – see our advice for how to drive on single tracks roads to help you prepare if you’re not familiar with these.
+- The NC500 has a lot of single track roads.
+See our advice for how to drive on single track roads

-- The official website for the North Coast 500, which has maps, itineraries and advice to help you plan your route.
+- The official NC500 website has maps, itineraries and route advice

-- The official Rough Guide to the North Coast 500, which is packed full of information about the route.
-We can also recommend the Rick Steves Scotland book for Scotland in general.
+- The Rough Guide to the North Coast 500 and the Collins NC500 Pocket Map are both useful for trip planning.
+We also recommend Rick Steves Scotland for Scotland in general.

-- If you’re driving the North Coast 500 as part of a longer visit to the UK, check out some of our other guides to both Scotland, and the wider UK
+- If you’re driving the NC500 as part of a longer UK visit, check out our other guides to Scotland and the wider UK

 And that sums up my guide to some of the best photography locations on Scotland’s epic North Coast 500!
 Have you driven this road?
 Got any photography locations you love?
 Let us know in the comments below!